Cubic rational expressions over a finite field: Cubic expressions over an algebraically closed field

 In this section we find representatives for the equivalence classes, or $G(K)$-orbits, of cubic rational expressions $R(x)$ over an algebraically closed field $K$.
 Because a cubic expression has up to four ramification points, the description will involve the configurations of quadruple of points of the projective line $\Proj^1(K)$, which are characterized by their cross-ratio.

 Associated to an ordered quadruple of points of $\Proj^1(K)$ is their cross-ratio

 which is computed with respect to any affine coordinate $x$ on $\Proj^1(K)$.
-The cross ratio is an invariant of {\em ordered} quadruples of the projective line, in the sense that it is left unchanged by all automorphisms of $\Proj^1(K)$, that is, by all M\"obius transformations.
+The cross-ratio is an invariant of {\em ordered} quadruples of the projective line, in the sense that it is left unchanged by all automorphisms of $\Proj^1(K)$, that is, by all M\"obius transformations.
 The cross-ratio is also unaffected by simultaneously interchanging its entries in disjoint pairs.
 More generally, when the four points are permuted, their cross-ratio changes within its orbit under the action of the group $S$ of order six generated by the involutions $\lambda\mapsto 1/\lambda$ and $\lambda\mapsto 1-\lambda$.
-The remaining elements of $S$, besides the identity, are the involution $\lambda\mapsto\lambda/(\lambda-1)$, and the two substitutions $\lambda\mapsto 1/(1-\lambda)$ and $(\lambda-1)/\lambda$, both of order three.
+The remaining elements of $S$, besides the identity, are the involution $\lambda\mapsto\lambda/(\lambda-1)$, the substitution $\lambda\mapsto 1/(1-\lambda)$ of order three, and its inverse $\lambda\mapsto (\lambda-1)/\lambda$.
 Thus, as an invariant of {\em unordered} quadruples of the projective line, the cross-ratio takes its values in the set of $S$-orbits on $K\cup\{\infty\}$.

-Note that the orbits of $S$ on $K\cup\{\infty\}$ have length six, with the only exceptions of the orbits $\{\infty,0,1\}$ and $\{1/2,2,-1\}$ of length three (which coincide if $K$ has characteristic two, and the latter orbit has length one if $K$ has characteristic three), and possibly one further orbit consisting of the two roots of $\lambda^2-\lambda+1$ in $K$.
+Note that the orbits of $S$ on $K\cup\{\infty\}$ have length six, with the only exceptions of the orbits $\{\infty,0,1\}$ and $\{1/2,2,-1\}$ of length three (which coincide if $K$ has characteristic two, and the latter orbit has just one element if $K$ has characteristic three), and possibly one further orbit consisting of the two roots of $\lambda^2-\lambda+1$ in $K$.